top of page

 We Say | Public land deserves a public vote.

-• To ensure that irreversible decisions on irreplaceable public lands have voter approval.
+Ensure that irreversible decisions on irreplaceable public lands have voter approval.

 • Requires voter approval before downtown parking plazas are sold, repurposed, or reduced